- Transfer Students

 - Leaves and Withdrawals

 - Current Graduate Students

 - News & Events

-His second major project examined the global commodity chain of the matsutake, one of the world’s most expensive mushrooms, following it from the highlands of the Tibetan Plateau to the markets of urban Japan.
+His second major project explores the global commodity chain of the matsutake, one of the world’s most expensive mushrooms, following it from the highlands of the Tibetan Plateau to the markets of urban Japan.
 In it, he asks what happens when we imagine “world-making” not to be capacity exclusive to humanity, but as a part of all organisms, including the seemingly humble fungus?
-This work has culminated in a new book, called What a Mushroom Lives For: Matsutake and the Worlds They Make, which is forthcoming from Princeton University Press in early 2022.
+This work has culminated in a new book, called What a Mushroom Lives For: Matsutake and the Worlds They Make, (Princeton University Press, 2022).
 It is the second volume in a trilogy, starting with Anna Tsing’s The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins.
 This project is part of the Matsutake Worlds Research Group, with Tim Choy, Lieba Faier, Miyako Inoue, Shiho Satsuka and Elaine Gan.
 The team explores the more-than-human social worlds this mushroom engenders in Canada, the United States, China, and Japan.

 The other current project works towards the decolonization of Western science, and especially towards re-imagining forms of biological study.
 The project challenges the overemphasis on competition as the driving force of evolution and explores how alternative epistemologies might open up new perspectives and insights in biological research.

 PhD (Anthropology), University of Michigan

 BA Hons.
 (Anthropology & Environmental Studies), University of California